*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 What are residential proxies?

-You can tell from its name.
+It’s in the name.
 Residential proxies are proxy servers with IPs from consumer-level ISPs (Internet Service Providers) and located in residential areas.
-This is the most direct explanation.
+It is the most straight-forward explanation.
 And it sounds weird as hell.

 Ok, let’s try another explanation…

-Residential proxies are IPs provided by devices connected to the Internet through a home or office connection and whose ISP is a commercial provider…
+Residential proxies are IPs provided by devices connected to the Internet through a home or office connection and from commercial ISPs…

 This sounds strange as well.